 Troubleshooting

-- Overmixing the batter: it can cause the muffins to become tough and dense.
-It is important to mix the ingredients until just combined especially after the flour is added.
+- Overmixing the batter can cause the muffins to become tough and dense.
+When incorporating the dry and wet ingredients, mix them until *just* combined, especially after the flour is added.

-- Using cold ingredients: such as cold eggs or cold milk, can cause the batter to be lumpy and not mix well.
-It is important to use ingredients at room temperature unless otherwise specified in the recipe.
+- Using cold ingredients, such as eggs or milk, can cause the batter to be lumpy and not mix well.
+Using ingredients at room temperature is important unless otherwise specified in the recipe.

 Related recipes you might like: